maximromanov/Kitabat_wRoutine/README.md

 5. Hit `TAB`;
 6. **EXAMPLE:** `,748AH` will convert into `748/1347 CE`.

 **NB:** *Hiǧrī* years can also be converted with `wRoutine.py` script.
-If you code your dates (this wirks for years and periods) in a certain manner, specific formats can be generated:
+If you code your dates (this works for years and periods) in a certain manner, specific formats can be generated:

 | code       |  conversion result |
 |-----------|----------------------|